HEALTHY, BEAUTIFUL SMILES

-When you seek care at our office, you are assured that Dr. Kephart and staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Ardmore Dentistry and its staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses high power microscopes to enhance the precision of patient care.